JanxSpirit42/reindexVAMAS/README.md

    work for VAMAS files where every scan set up is similar, so have a little play.
 It works well when you have hundreds scans and have to manually set the index of each block to the same row for each sample.

 ## Comments:
-  v0.3 is set up so that you can run it from CMD in windows.<br />
+  v0.4 is set up so that you can compile it with pyinstaller and run a standalone .exe Python Version: 3.6.1<br />
-  Make sure python is added to the console path<br />
-  Python Version: 3.6.1<br />

 ## Instructions for use:
-  1. Put the .vms file you want to reindex into the same folder as VAMASreindex_v0.3.py
+  1. Put the .vms file you want to reindex into the same folder as VAMASreindex_v0.4.exe
-  2. Open up the command line, then navigate to the folder the file is in using the "cd" command, "dir" and tab will help.
+  2. Run the application
-  3. Type the following in: python VAMASreindex_v0.3.py YOURFILENAME.vms
+  3. Type the file name in to be reindexed into the window